I am going to try and lump all the information that pertains to all of the

 you could as long as you were willing to put up with a wider front

-end.
-Inline 6's present another problem - length.
-You'd
+6's present another problem - length.
+You'd have to stretch

-have to stretch the nose of each chassis a few inches (assuming a
+the nose of each chassis a few inches (assuming a front mounted

-front mounted radiator) except for the 2 seater which was designed
+radiator) except for the BMP 2 seater which was designed with a Jeep

 LS1 shown

-rear output), 28" Tall (oil pan to top of motor) and 22" wide at the valve
+long (pulleys to rear output), 28" Tall (oil pan to top of motor) and 22" wide

 Answer - Your wheelbase